Climate-related financial disclosure: key features and guidance to prepare

 As recently remarked by Australian Securities and Investments Commission (ASIC) Chair Joseph Longo, 'the growing interest in ESG issues is driving the biggest changes to financial reporting and disclosure standards in a generation.'1

-It is anticipated that the Auditing and Assurance Standards Board (the AUASB) will release related assurance standards after the ASRS are finalised, and not before December 2024.
+It is anticipated that the Auditing and Assurance Standards Board (the AUASB) will soon release related assurance standards now that the ASRS are finalised, and not before December 2024.
 These standards will complete Australia's mandatory climate disclosure framework.

-The passing of the Bill comes after a series of domestic sustainability-related developments, including:
+The passing of the Act comes after a series of domestic sustainability-related developments, including:

 The introduction of the regime marks Australia as a global leader in climate reporting, as one of the early movers in imposing rigorous International Financial Reporting Standards (IFRS)-aligned requirements on reporting entities.
 Based on current trends in this rapidly evolving space, we expect to see a convergence around IFRS reporting, with jurisdictions such as Brazil, Japan, Hong Kong, Canada and the United Kingdom signalling an intention to adopt similar standards in the near term.